Building a School on the Power of Culture

 • Leadership is about consistency and clarity of delivery.
 Is there a transparent approach to school culture and values delivered from leadership to teachers in your school?

-• In your teacher training program, where you taught certain strategies that you later found ineffective?
+• In your teacher training program, were you taught certain strategies that you later found ineffective?
 How might professional development programs train teachers on more beneficial practices to counteract gaps in preservice learning?

 • Although not all modern teaching methods are ineffective, we can’t assume “modern” automatically equals “good.”
 Are there approaches you’ve come across that are popular but not useful?